Ryu0Hasabusa/UHI-Thesis-Code/greater_tunis_lcz_repo/README.md

 - Sets up R and system deps (sf / terra requirements on Linux).
 - Installs LCZ4r and runs the script.
 - Uploads resulting TIFF + ROI geopackage as artifacts.
+- If `ENABLE_MODIS` and credentials secrets are provided, also downloads latest MOD11A1 and stores under `output/MODIS/MOD11A1`.

 To enable: copy this directory as a repo root and push.
 Optionally enable Actions in repo settings.